THE ADOPTION PROCESS

 INCIDENCE OF ADOPTION

 - There is no updated central database on adoption and available data are limited.

-- People who have adopted are more likely to be over 30, to be men, to be ever married, to have given birth or fathered a child, and to have ever used infertility services than people who have not adopted (Jones 2009).
+- Adoptive parents are more likely to be > 35, ever married, to have previously used infertility services, or to be men, than people who have not adopted (Jones 2009).

-- Women who have ever used infertility services are 10 times more likely to have adopted than women who have never used infertility services (Jones 2009).
+- Patients who have ever used infertility services are 10 times more likely to have adopted than those who have never used infertility services (Jones 2009).